 Risk factors for postpartum and pregnancy-related sexual dysfunction include the following:

 Trauma during childbirth: Cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more or delivery by forceps or vacuum extractor Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
-It is inserted... read more , episiotomy Delivery is the passage of the fetus and placenta (afterbirth) from the uterus to the outside world.
-(See also Overview of Labor and Delivery.)
-For delivery in a hospital, a woman may be moved... read more , or tears in the area between the opening of the vagina and the anus (perineum) can make the area near the vagina's opening painful and decrease sexual interest and the ability to be aroused.
+It is inserted... read more , episiotomy Delivery of the baby , or tears in the area between the opening of the vagina and the anus (perineum) can make the area near the vagina's opening painful and decrease sexual interest and the ability to be aroused.

 Breastfeeding: Because estrogen levels are low during breastfeeding, the vagina may become dry, making sexual intercourse uncomfortable.
 Genitopelvic pain/penetration disorder Genitopelvic Pain/Penetration Disorder Genitopelvic pain/penetration disorder includes pain during sexual intercourse or other sexual activity that involves penetration and involuntary contraction of muscles around the opening of... read more may develop.

 Psychologic and social stresses: Changes in family roles and relationships, sleep disruption, newborn health issues, and/or weight gain can increase stress.